-Arctic Adventure Tours are one of the longest established local companies, offering both whale safaris and dog sledding.
-This is a family run and considerate outfit, demonstrated by the care they show to their hundred-or-so exuberant huskies.
+Arctic Adventure Tours is one of the longest-established local companies, offering both whale safaris and dog sledging.
+This is a family-run and considerate outfit, demonstrated by the care they show to their hundred-or-so exuberant huskies.
 Visitors are invited to meet and play with the dogs before they’re harnessed, and then learn to drive their own two-person sleds through the snow.

 If you’re hankering for more outdoor adventure, snowshoeing, ice-climbing, skiing and snowmobiling (driving license required) are just a few of the other ways you can get your thrills.

 For something different, you’ll need to venture further from the city.
 One of the most exciting trips is a visit to the newly opened Aurora Spirit, the northernmost distillery in the world.
 The two-hour journey, crossing an incredibly beautiful stretch of Ullsfjord along the way, is almost as memorable as the punchy gin, aquavit and vodka they’re producing while their first whiskies mature in barrel.